phR0ze/ruby-nub/README.md

 Command options modify how the command behaves.

 #### Chained Commands <a name="chained-commands"></a>
-The chained command expressions allow a cleaner multi-command type expression with reusable options.
+Chained command expressions allow a cleaner multi-command type expression with reusable options.

 Whenever more than one command is used in the command line expression the expression is interpreted as being a ***chained command expression*** a.k.a ***chained commands***.
 Chained commands are executed left to right, such that you can execute the first command then the second command or more in a single command line expression.
-Each command in a chained command expression may have its own specific options (those coming after the command but before the next command) or if options are omitted the options from the next command will be used in the order they are given to satisfy the options of the command before.
+Each command in a chained command expression may have its own specific options (those coming after the command but before the next command) which are taken into account for the command as usual.
+However if options are omitted the options from the next command will be used in the order they are given to satisfy the options of the command before.
 Only options of the same type and position will be used.

 ### Options <a name="options"></a>
 Options are additional parameters that are given that modify the behavior of a command.
-There are two kinds of options available for use, ***positional*** and ***named***.
+There are two kinds of options available for use ***positional*** and ***named***.

 #### Positional Options <a name="positional-options"></a>
 Positional options are identified by the absence of preceding dash/dashes and are interpreted